ICTM CollegeScholarships

 There will be up to three scholarships granted of $1,500 to help defray educational expenses of the recipients.
 Awardees also get a free 1-year ICTM membership, free registration to the annual ICTM conference, and an ICTM board mentor.
 You can help ensure that these scholarships are available for future generations by donating to the scholarship fund.

-1. Be enrolled as a junior or senior in an accredited university or college in Illinois during Spring 2023 with a graduation during May 2023 or later.
+1. Be enrolled as a junior or senior in an accredited university or college in Illinois during Spring 2024 with a graduation date of May 2024 or later.

 2. Be working on their first bachelor’s degree with an intent to teach in Illinois upon graduation.